IgnacioNicolasAlvarez/IgnacioNicolasAlvarez/README.md

 💞️ I'm looking to collaborate on Big Data projects and data engineering challenges.

-📫 You can reach me at [Your Contact Information].
+📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/ignacio-nicolas-alvarez/).